carpentries-incubator/workflows-nextflow/episodes/07-operators.md

 ### Closures

-In the above example we could remove the brackets around the filter condition e.g. `filter{ it<5}`, since it specifies a closure as the operator's argument.
+In the above example we have removed the brackets around the filter condition e.g. `filter{ it<5}`, since it specifies a closure as the operator's argument.
 This is language short for `filter({ it<5})`

 ::::::::::::::::::::::::::::::::::::::::::::::::::